 Students develop the skills necessary to maintain and repair heavy construction equipment.
 Students gain additional skill development in maintaining, diagnosing, and repairing Caterpillar equipment.
 Advanced equipment maintenance techniques and principles are applied in diagnosing malfunctions and prescribing corrective action.
-Specific instruction in equipment systems includes engine overhaul, manual transmission repair, chassis maintenance, hydraulic component testing and overhaul, hydrostatic and powershift transmission repair, electrical troubleshooting, electronic controls diagnostics and preventative maintenance.
+Specific instruction in equipment systems includes engine overhaul, manual transmission repair, chassis maintenance, hydraulic component testing and overhaul, hydrostatic and powershift transmission repair, electrical troubleshooting, electronic controls diagnostics, advanced emission diagnostic and repair, and preventative maintenance.
 The student is exposed to all facets of the industry with emphasis on problem solving and transferability of skills.
+Graduates are prepared to take the Motor Vehicle Air-conditioning exam (609).
 Each student must successfully complete an internship.

 Heavy construction equipment technician for a Caterpillar or other heavy construction equipment dealership, mine, quarry or natural gas industry; forestry equipment dealer; leasing company or contractor; field service/CAT sales representative for an equipment or engine distributor; service occupations such as service writer, warranty writer, parts manager, and assistant service manager.

 Four years of English, two years of algebra, and one year of science.